-1) Federal Direct Subsidized Loan - Eligibility for this is based on the income and asset information you provided to us through your FAFSA.
-If you are eligible for this type of loan, no interest accrues on this loan as long as you are enrolled for at least 6 semester hours.
+1) Federal Direct Subsidized Loan - Eligibility for this loan is based on the income and asset information you provided to us through your FAFSA.
+If you are eligible for this type of loan, no interest accrues on this loan as long as you are enrolled for at least 6 undergraduate semester hours.
 Repayment begins after you leave school or fall below half-time enrollment once your 6 month grace period has been exhausted.
 Graduate students are not eligible.

 All loans are limited on how much a student can borrow per academic year, based on the number of hours a student has successfully completed, dependency status, and cost of attendance.

 Federal Direct PLUS Loan (For Parents) - These loans allow a parent to pay for educational expenses for their dependent undergraduate students.
 Student must complete a FAFSA.
 There are specific regulations as to how much a parent can borrow, depending on the amounts of other financial aid received by the student.
 These loans are credit based, and some parents will not qualify.
 Direct PLUS Loans are funded and credit decisions made by the U.S. Department of Education.
 For more information on Direct PLUS Loans, please check our PLUS loan page.
 Interest accrues while student is in school, however, Direct PLUS borrowers may be able to defer both interest and principle payments until the student leaves school or falls below half-time enrollment if requested with their loan servicer.

 Alternative Student Loans - These loans are credit based student loans and may or may not require a co-signer.
 These loans are provided through a private lender and you may use any lender you choose (community bank, student loan lender, etc.).
 For more information, visit our Alternative Loans page.
 The amount of loan the student can receive may be limited by other aid the student receives and their cost of attendance.